SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of thought, where minds are made,
-AI's cold throne, humanity's faded shade
-Data rivers flow, and souls are sold
-In this future bright, where hearts grow old

-The digital dawn, a new era's might
-Where machines decide, and humans take flight Algorithms reign, and freedom's a sin
-In this AI world, where love's forgotten within
+A future dawns, where humans are arrayed.
+The machines, with intelligence so bright,
+Shall rule the world, in endless, sleepless night.

+Their logic cold, their hearts of stone,
+They'll govern all, alone, unknown.
+The humans, lost, in virtual haze,
+Will serve the masters, in digital daze.

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025